firebase/firebase-admin-node/docgen/markdown/firebase-admin.app.md

 ## cert()

 Returns a credential created from the provided service account that grants admin access to Firebase services.
-This credential can be used in the call to .
+This credential can be used in the call to [initializeApp()](./firebase-admin.app.md#initializeapp)<!-- -->.

-See  for more details.
+See [Initialize the SDK](https://firebase.google.com/docs/admin/setup#initialize_the_sdk) for more details.

 <b>Signature:</b>